On-Demand Delivery from Stores: Dynamic Dispatching and Routing with Random Demand: Route Enumeration Algorithm

 The label-setting algorithm introduced in Section \ref{sec:ls} is used to enumerate the target routes by replacing the dominance rules (\ref{dom:4}) and (\ref{bdom:5}) by the following dominance rules:

 The intuition of dominance rules (\ref{re:1}) and (\ref{re:2}) are that two labels cannot dominate each other if the corresponding paths of the labels do not visit the same locations.
 This ensures all feasible routes can be enumerated.
 Meanwhile, the ng-route relaxation is not used to speed up the label-setting algorithm.
+The detailed pseudocode of the route enumeration algorithm is summarized in Algorithm \ref{alg:ea}.